Mercedes CLA 45 AMG review

 The Mercedes CLA 45 AMG four-door coupe uses the same 355bhp 2.0-litre turbocharged engine as the A45 AMG

-Lurking under the Mercedes CLA 45 AMG's bonnet is the first four-cylinder engine AMG has ever built - and what an engine it is.
+The new premium compact saloon boasts plenty of upmarket kerb appeal, and lurking under the Mercedes CLA 45 AMG's bonnet is the first four-cylinder engine AMG has ever built - and what an engine it is.
 The 2.0-litre turbocharged unit produces 355bhp - that's more power per litre than any other production car - and delivers devastating straight line speed, while permanent four-wheel drive looks after the grip in the bends.

 Our choice: CLA 45 AMG